computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 :term:`provider` and :term:`manager`.
-Here, we detail some of the underlying mechanisms of :term:`virtual machine` creation, what providers, managers, and :term:`provisioner`\s are, and how virtual machines and :term:`virtual environments` are related through these virtual machine software.
+Here, we detail some of the underlying mechanisms of :term:`virtual machine` creation, what providers, managers, and :term:`provisioner`\s are, and how virtual machines and :term:`virtual environment`\s are related through these virtual machine software.

 Virtual Machines
 ----------------